astral-fate/AI-Track-Masar/Week 1/README.md

   ...
 ```

-The system provides detailed logging at each processing stage for monitoring and debugging purposes.
+The model provides detailed logging at each processing stage for monitoring and debugging purposes.